-Are you a student with family responsibilities juggling family life and studies?
-Are you going to be at U of T for a year in September 2019?
-Become a mentor/leader and share your strategies and insights with your peers.
-This activity will officially recognize your involvement outside the classroom as a significant part of your U of T experience and skills you have developed!
+Are you a student with family responsibilities (including young carers) juggling family life and studies?
+Will you have been a student at U of T for one year or more in September 2019?
+Become a mentor and share your strategies and insights with your peers.
+The Peer Mentorship Program is an approved activity for the Co-Curricular Record (CCR).

 If you are ineligible, please consider other U of T mentorship programs available at the Mentorship Resource Centre.

 Please fill out an application form and return it to email@example.com by August 23, 2019.

 1.Why should I join the FCO Peer Mentorship Program?

 Becoming a mentor at the Family Care Office is a rewarding experience!
 You will gain mentorship skills, while developing interpersonal abilities and meeting new people.
 The program offers training and the ability to partake in various family events throughout the school year.
 Also, our mentorship program is recognized by the Co-Curricular Record, which means you will earn credit towards your CCR.